yeoldegrove/osism.github.io/docs/release-notes/osism-7.md

   * Documentation for the [deployment of a second loadbalancer](https://osism.tech/docs/guides/configuration-guide/loadbalancer#second-loadbalancer) has been added.

-* Changes in the testbed.
+* Changes in the Testbed.

   * It is now possible to provide the OpenStack APIs and the OpenStack Dashboard via a public IP address with a public DNS record including Letsencrypt certificate via a customisation external-api via the